 I am thrilled to be partnering with Scarsdale Publishing to release Some Monsters Never Die (formerly titled: Curmudgeon).
 The book will be available in August, 2019, but the pre-sale link for the Kindle version is live, now!

-Richard had always believed he’d enjoy a few golden years before Death’s bony hand reached for him.
+Richard always believed he’d enjoy a few golden years before Death’s bony hand reached for him.
 But what does he get?
-He gets to live across the hall from friggin’ Stan Kapcheck with his shiny bald head and perfect teeth that were all his own, Stan Kapcheck who struts around like a peacock in his leather coat.
+He gets to live across the hall from friggin’ Stanley Kapcheck with his shiny bald head and perfect teeth that are all his own; Stanley Kapcheck who struts around like a peacock in his leather coat.

 Honestly!
 What kind of respectable senior citizen wears leather?

 But Stanley isn’t your average senior citizen.
 He’s a Hunter—a slayer of all things unnatural.
 He reveals to Richard that the one monster that has eluded him is the same beast that killed Richard’s wife, and it’s due to kill again before the next new moon.
 The two men load up on ibuprofen and prune juice and embark on a cross-country demon-hunting adventure, but when The Devil Herself kidnaps Stanley, Richard realizes the line between Hunter and hunted is very thin, indeed, and the ornery octogenarian only has a few days left to trap The Devil, save Stanley, and slay the monster who murdered his bride.

 CHAPTER ONE – RICHARD

 Old age was the most vicious of bullies.
 Life had already scorned him, knocked the books out of his hands and beat him to a pulp.
 Now, here came Old Age to kick sand in his face.
 It wasn’t fair.
 All his life, he’d been promised a retirement from hardship—a handful of golden years before Death’s bony hand reached for him.
 Now, when it was far too late to do anything about it, he realized the whole blasted world had conspired against him.